 }

-Edits: the title was changed - it wasn't really descriptive of the post.
-Added a missing 'use' statement for the BasicPermissionMap
+Edits: The title was changed to be more descriptive.
+Added a missing use statement for the BasicPermissionMap.